MiguelClaramunt/miguelclaramunt.github.io/_pages/terms.md

 ## Linked services

-This website contains links to other services.
+This Website contains links to other services.
 If you follow these links, you should become aware of their terms of service.